 A quick search suggests that lithium ion batteries should be fine under subzero conditions, so I’m guessing one of two things is true:

-- The battery isn’t the problem (i.e. it’s probably the power adapter, which has documented problems with low temperatures)
+Either the battery isn’t the problem (i.e. it’s probably the power adapter, which has documented problems with low temperatures),

 The former possibility seems more likely to me.
 So then the question is: if the power adapter was having trouble, how come I could turn the machine on in the first place?
 I’m thinking that powering the laptop without charging drew a low enough voltage that the cold power adapter could handle it.
 The flow of current made the adapter warm up to a point where it could supply enough volts to charge the battery.
 Et voila, I have a charging laptop.